impnguyen/designPatterns/README.md

 It is also possible that a chain executes **every part** of the chain because every part is **relevant**.

+With an **abstract base class** for handler, we can bundle **redundant** methods like the check method for supported handlers or the nextHandler method to invoke the successor.

+It is also **not necessary** to create a bunch of different classes to have a chain.
+A chain can also have a bunch of objects with **different status** by the same class.

 #### sequence
 - client executes handle method from first object out of the chain
 - first concrete handler tries to handle request